Ovikx/exalt-public/.github/TERMS_OF_SERVICE.md

 # Terms of Service
 Welcome to the bot!
-We will refer to ourselves as "Exalt", the owner of the bot.
-By accessing or using our Discord bot ("Bot"), you agree to be bound by these terms of service ("Terms").
+Exalt ("we" or "us") operates a Discord bot (the "Bot").
+By accessing or using the Bot, you agree to be bound by these terms of service ("Terms").

 ## User Conduct
 You agree to use the Bot only for lawful purposes and in accordance with these Terms.
 You agree not to use the Bot: